f-santi/noisyCE2/README.md

 deterministic and noisy functions through a highly flexible and customisable function which allows user to define custom variable domains, sampling distributions, updating and smoothing rules, and stopping criteria.
-Several built-in methods and settings makes the package very easy-to-use under standard optimisation problems.
+Several built-in methods and settings make the package very easy-to-use under standard optimisation problems.

 ## Three examples